CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### 🏗️ Assembling the parts

-Now we can return to our conditional statement and write:
+Now we can return to our `if` statement and write:

 ```js
 if (+time.slice(0,2) > 12) {